bioio-devs/bioio-base/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `bioio-types` for local development.
+Here's how to set up `bioio-base` for local development.

-1. Fork the `bioio-types` repo on GitHub.
+1. Fork the `bioio-base` repo on GitHub.

 2. Clone your fork locally:

     ```bash
-    git clone git@github.com:{your_name_here}/bioio-types.git
+    git clone git@github.com:{your_name_here}/bioio-base.git
     ```

 3. Install the project in editable mode.
 (It is also recommended to work in a virtualenv or anaconda environment):

     ```bash
-    cd bioio-types/
+    cd bioio-base/
     just install
     ```